Quartz

 Quartz is a hard mineral composed of silica (silicon dioxide).
 Its atoms are linked in a continuous framework of SiO_{4} silicon–oxygen tetrahedra, with each oxygen atom being shared between two tetrahedra, giving an overall chemical formula of SiO_{2}.
 Therefore, quartz is classified structurally as a framework silicate mineral and compositionally as an oxide mineral.
 Quartz is the second most common mineral or mineral group in Earth's lithosphere, comprising about 12% by mass.

 Quartz exists in two forms, the normal α-quartz and the high-temperature β-quartz, both of which are chiral.
 The transformation from α-quartz to β-quartz takes place abruptly at 573 C. Since the transformation is accompanied by a significant change in volume, it can easily induce microfracturing of ceramics or rocks passing through this temperature threshold.

 There are many different varieties of quartz, several of which are classified as gemstones.
 Since antiquity, varieties of quartz have been the most commonly used minerals in the making of jewelry and hardstone carvings, especially in Europe and Asia.

-Quartz is the mineral defining the value of 7 on the Mohs scale of hardness, a qualitative scratch method for determining the hardness of a material to abrasion.
+Quartz is the mineral defining the value of 7 on the Mohs scale of hardness, a qualitative scratch method for determining the hardness of a material.

 Etymology

-The word quartz is derived from the German word Quarz, which had the same form in the first half of the 14th century in Middle High German and in East Central German and which came from the Polish dialect term kwardy, which corresponds to the Czech term tvrdý ("hard").
-Some sources, however, attribute the word's origin to the Saxon word Querkluftertz, meaning cross-vein ore.
+The word quartz is derived from the German word Quarz, which had the same form in the first half of the 14th century in Middle High German and in East Central German and which came from the Polish dialect term kwardy, which corresponds to the Czech term tvrdý ('hard').
+Some sources, however, attribute the word's origin to the Saxon word Querkluftertz, meaning 'cross-vein ore'.

-The Ancient Greeks referred to quartz as κρύσταλλος (krustallos) meaning "crystal", derived from the Ancient Greek κρύος (kruos) meaning "icy cold", because some philosophers (including Theophrastus) believed the mineral to be a form of supercooled ice.
+The Ancient Greeks referred to quartz as κρύσταλλος (krustallos) meaning 'crystal', derived from the Ancient Greek κρύος (kruos) meaning 'icy cold', because some philosophers (including Theophrastus) believed the mineral to be a form of supercooled ice.
 Today, the term rock crystal is sometimes used as an alternative name for transparent, coarsely crystalline quartz.

 Early studies

 Roman naturalist Pliny the Elder believed quartz to be ice, permanently frozen after great lengths of time.
-He supported this idea by saying that quartz is found near glaciers in the Alps, but in warm climates.
+He supported this idea by saying that quartz is found near glaciers in the Alps, but not in warm climates.
 This idea persisted until at least the 17th century.

 In the 17th century, Nicolas Steno's study of quartz paved the way for modern crystallography.
 He discovered that, regardless of a quartz crystal's size or shape, its long prism faces always meet at a perfect 60° angle, thereby establishing the law of constancy of interfacial angles.